Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Introduction

 where the supremum is taken over all cubes $Q$ in $\R^d$.
 We note that these results recover the unweighted setting for $p\leq q$, since $\BMO_1^\alpha = \dot{C}^{0,\alpha}$.
 Moreover, we note that $\BMO_{\nu}^0 = \BMO_\nu$.
-We refer \cite[Section 1.2]{HOS22} for a survey of the results leading up to this characterization.
+We refer to \cite[Section 1.2]{HOS23} for a survey of the results leading up to this characterization.

 Any characterization for the off-diagonal (upper triangular) case $p>q$ in the Bloom setting has been missing so far.
-In this paper, we will characterize the boundedness of $[b,T]$ for non-degenerate Calder\'on--Zygmund operators in this case $1<q<p<\infty$.
-This completes the characterisation of the boundedness of $[b,T]$ from $L^p(\mu)$ to $L^q(\lambda)$ for all $p,q\in(1,\infty)$ in the Bloom setting.
-The case $q<p$ is important, for example, for questions related to the Jacobian problem (see, e.g., \cite{Hy21c, Li17c,Li22}).
+In this paper, we will characterize the boundedness of $[b,T]$ for non-degenerate Calder\'on--Zygmund operators in this case $1<q<p<\infty$ by introducing a new cancellative condition on $b$.
+This completes the characterization of the boundedness of $[b,T]$ from $L^p(\mu)$ to $L^q(\lambda)$ for all $p,q\in(1,\infty)$ in the Bloom setting.
+The case $q<p$ is important, for example, for questions related to the Jacobian problem (see, e.g., \cite{Hy21c, Li17c, Li22}).

 Fix $1<q<p<\infty$ and $\frac1r: = \frac1q-\frac1p$.
 In the unweighted case, the sufficiency of the condition $b \in L^r$ for the boundedness of $[b,T]$ is very simple.
 Indeed, this is a direct consequence of the boundedness of $T$ on $L^p$ and $L^q$ and H\"older's inequality: